-In fact, once you understand the concepts below, you can use our Online Speech Creator to organize and print your presentation.
+In fact, once you understand the concepts below, you can use our Online Speech Writer to organize and print your presentation.
 A little warning, though, the process is very simple if you follow every step.
 If you skip a step, you can get bogged down, and the process can take a lot of time.
-However, if you follow the steps, you can write any speech in just a few minutes (versus hours or days)!
+However, if you follow the steps, you can write an effective speech in just a few minutes (versus hours or days)!

-A Few Concepts You Need to Know Before Writing a Speech
+A Few Concepts You Need to Know Before Writing a Speech.

-Remember that, in a speech, less is more.
+Remember that, if you want to hold your audience’s attention, less is more.
 Short is better than long.
 No one ever said, “That meeting was so good, I wish everyone would have spoken longer.”
 So, a few concepts (bullet points) covered really well is much better than a bunch of stuff covered in a cursory way.
 Another great tip is that writing a presentation word-for-word and then trying to memorize your entire speech is hard.
+To make this writing process easier, people will often use note cards and try to practice in front of the mirror.
+This often will just make you more nervous.
 Instead, create a presentation outline and use literary devices to add “meat to the content.”
 For instance, examples and stories are fantastic reinforcement for your points or concepts.
 You can also use analogies, quotes, and visual aids to prove your points.

-The more broad your topic, the more stress you will feel when you try to create a presentation for the topic.
+The broader your speech topic, the more stress you will feel when you try to create a presentation for the topic.
 For instance, if you try to create a speech on “World Peace,” well, good luck.
 However, if you want to create a presentation about how to improve security in your neighborhood, that is much easier.

-For instance, let’s say that I am giving a presentation about our company financials last quarter.
+For instance, let’s say that I am giving a work presentation about our company financials last quarter.
 The who is the company.
 The when is last quarter.
 If I narrow down the where, I might want to focus on just the Midwest Region.
 So, now I have to ask, “What exactly happened with our company offices in the Midwest Region last quarter?”

 Financials from Last Quarter